12 Clever Uses for Cheese

 Quickly slice rounds onto parchment-lined cookie sheets.

 Pet medication camouflage: Hide your pet’s medication in cheese balls.

 Topical treatment for rosacea: Dr. Oz's skincare specialist, Dr. Marmur, recommends a poultice of pineapple and cottage cheese for relief of symptoms of the skin condition rosacea.

 Cottage cheese mask for dark undereye circles: The natural beauty blog Homemade Beauty with Victoria recommends applying a mask of cottage cheese to the skin under the eyes.

-Cream cheese exfoliating scrub: Mix honey, sugar and cream cheese for an all-natural, gentle, moisturizing exfoliating facial scrub.
+Cream cheese exfoliating scrub: Mix honey, sugar and cream cheese for a gentle all-natural moisturizing and exfoliating facial scrub.

-Cheese as sculpting medium: Lastly, I would be remiss if I did not mention that carving cheese into virtually anything is a profession for some and a passion for others.
+Cheese as sculpting medium: Last, I would be remiss if I did not mention that carving cheese into virtually any shape is a profession for some and a passion for others.
 State fairs across the country have competitions for cheese carving.
-For example, the 2012 Indiana State Fair featured cheese artist Sarah Kaufmann's 200-lb tribute to the Indiana Dairy and Nutrition Council.
+And the Indiana State Fair regularly features cheese artist Sarah Kaufmann's incredible creations.